Vignesh-604/Learning-Backend/3-youtubeClone/README.md

         - **auth.middleware.js:**verifies JWTs from cookies or headers for authentication and attaches the authenticated user to the request object.

     - **controllers:**
-        - **user.controllers.js:** Contains the registerUser, loginUser and logoutUser functions, which handles user registration and sends a simple JSON response.
+        - **user.controllers.js:** Contains the registerUser, loginUser, logoutUser and refreshTokens functions to handle user related events.

     - **routes:**
         - **user.routes.js:** Routes after prefix /user